NativeScript/NativeScript/api-reports/NativeScript.api.md

 // nativescript-core/index.d.ts:59:5 - (ae-forgotten-export) The symbol "getJSON" needs to be exported by the entry point index.d.ts
 // nativescript-core/index.d.ts:60:5 - (ae-forgotten-export) The symbol "getString" needs to be exported by the entry point index.d.ts
 // nativescript-core/index.d.ts:61:5 - (ae-forgotten-export) The symbol "request" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:68:5 - (ae-forgotten-export) The symbol "DefaultErrorHandler" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:68:5 - (ae-forgotten-export) The symbol "enable" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:69:5 - (ae-forgotten-export) The symbol "addCategories" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:69:5 - (ae-forgotten-export) The symbol "disable" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:70:5 - (ae-forgotten-export) The symbol "addEventListener" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:70:5 - (ae-forgotten-export) The symbol "time" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:71:5 - (ae-forgotten-export) The symbol "addWriter" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:71:5 - (ae-forgotten-export) The symbol "uptime" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:72:5 - (ae-forgotten-export) The symbol "categories" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:72:5 - (ae-forgotten-export) The symbol "start" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:73:5 - (ae-forgotten-export) The symbol "clearWriters" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:73:5 - (ae-forgotten-export) The symbol "stop" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:74:5 - (ae-forgotten-export) The symbol "disable" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:74:5 - (ae-forgotten-export) The symbol "isRunning" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:75:5 - (ae-forgotten-export) The symbol "enable" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:75:5 - (ae-forgotten-export) The symbol "dumpProfiles" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:76:5 - (ae-forgotten-export) The symbol "error" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:76:5 - (ae-forgotten-export) The symbol "resetProfiles" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:77:5 - (ae-forgotten-export) The symbol "getErrorHandler" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:77:5 - (ae-forgotten-export) The symbol "profile" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:78:5 - (ae-forgotten-export) The symbol "isCategorySet" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:78:5 - (ae-forgotten-export) The symbol "startCPUProfile" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:79:5 - (ae-forgotten-export) The symbol "isEnabled" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:79:5 - (ae-forgotten-export) The symbol "stopCPUProfile" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:80:5 - (ae-forgotten-export) The symbol "messageType" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:85:5 - (ae-forgotten-export) The symbol "messageType" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:86:5 - (ae-forgotten-export) The symbol "categories" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:87:5 - (ae-forgotten-export) The symbol "setCategories" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:81:5 - (ae-forgotten-export) The symbol "notifyEvent" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:88:5 - (ae-forgotten-export) The symbol "addCategories" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:82:5 - (ae-forgotten-export) The symbol "removeEventListener" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:89:5 - (ae-forgotten-export) The symbol "addWriter" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:83:5 - (ae-forgotten-export) The symbol "removeWriter" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:90:5 - (ae-forgotten-export) The symbol "removeWriter" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:84:5 - (ae-forgotten-export) The symbol "setCategories" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:91:5 - (ae-forgotten-export) The symbol "clearWriters" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:85:5 - (ae-forgotten-export) The symbol "setErrorHandler" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:92:5 - (ae-forgotten-export) The symbol "setErrorHandler" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:86:5 - (ae-forgotten-export) The symbol "write" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:93:5 - (ae-forgotten-export) The symbol "write" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:94:5 - (ae-forgotten-export) The symbol "error" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:95:5 - (ae-forgotten-export) The symbol "enable" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:96:5 - (ae-forgotten-export) The symbol "disable" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:97:5 - (ae-forgotten-export) The symbol "isEnabled" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:102:5 - (ae-forgotten-export) The symbol "GC" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:103:5 - (ae-forgotten-export) The symbol "isFontIconURI" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:104:5 - (ae-forgotten-export) The symbol "isDataURI" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:105:5 - (ae-forgotten-export) The symbol "isFileOrResourcePath" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:106:5 - (ae-forgotten-export) The symbol "executeOnMainThread" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:107:5 - (ae-forgotten-export) The symbol "mainThreadify" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:108:5 - (ae-forgotten-export) The symbol "isMainThread" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:109:5 - (ae-forgotten-export) The symbol "dispatchToMainThread" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:110:5 - (ae-forgotten-export) The symbol "releaseNativeObject" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:111:5 - (ae-forgotten-export) The symbol "mergeSort" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:112:5 - (ae-forgotten-export) The symbol "getModuleName" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:113:5 - (ae-forgotten-export) The symbol "openFile" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:114:5 - (ae-forgotten-export) The symbol "openUrl" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:115:5 - (ae-forgotten-export) The symbol "layout" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:116:5 - (ae-forgotten-export) The symbol "ad" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:117:5 - (ae-forgotten-export) The symbol "ios" needs to be exported by the entry point index.d.ts
 // nativescript-core/ui/core/view-base/view-base.d.ts:166:26 - (ae-forgotten-export) The symbol "Property" needs to be exported by the entry point index.d.ts
 // nativescript-core/ui/core/view-base/view-base.d.ts:166:26 - (ae-forgotten-export) The symbol "CssProperty" needs to be exported by the entry point index.d.ts
 // nativescript-core/ui/core/view-base/view-base.d.ts:166:26 - (ae-forgotten-export) The symbol "CssAnimationProperty" needs to be exported by the entry point index.d.ts